 If there is a known issue that could affect customers a patch release might be released on shorter notice.
 A patch release will always be announced before the time of the release.

-Releases can include several different software updates but even if not all packages have been changed it might get a new version and be included in the release.
-This is done to make it easier to know which version is used.
+Releases can include several different software updates but even if not all packages have been changed they might get their versions increased and be included in the release.

 This is the normal release that can include improvements and new features.